-From the European Social Charter adopted by the Council of Europe (1961, revised 1996)
+(From the 1961 European Social Charter adopted by the Council of Europé, revised in 1996)

 CAM’s particular strength is the combination of individualised holistic care, capacity to provide health maintenance, illness prevention and non invasive illness treatment as part of an integrated package.
 This is very attractive to users who report a high satisfaction rating.

 • Between 20% and 80% of citizens in different EU countries have used CAM in their health care.They want to choose the therapeutic approach that they consider will produce the best result for their health, whether it is to maintain good health and to prevent illness, or to alleviate a health problem, and whether that belongs to conventional medicine or to CAM.

 • Access to CAM, with rare exceptions, is limited to those who can afford to pay for it.
 Equitable access to healthcare, including CAM, and the sustainability of health services requires a shift towards health promotion and prevention of illness, and, towards more cost-effective treatment of illness.
 The CAM methods and CAM workforce are available to contribute to that.